Cornish Hens

 What Is a Cornish Hen?

-What Is the Best Way to Cook a Cornish Game Hen?
+The Best Way to Cook a Cornish Game Hen

 Cornish game hens can be cooked in any way that chicken or other poultry is cooked.
 They can be baked, roasted, grilled, or even cooked in an appliance like a slow cooker, instant pot, or air fryer.
 They can also be stuffed before baking or roasting.
-My favorite way to cook a whole Cornish game hen is the same way I like to cook a whole chicken: roasted in the oven.
+My favorite way to cook a whole Cornish game hen is just like how to roast a whole chicken.

 How to Thaw Frozen Cornish Game Hens

 Cornish game hens are often available frozen, though you can also find them in the fresh meat department, especially around the holidays.
 To defrost a frozen game hen, keep it in its original packaging.
-Transfer it to the fridge, on a plate, or tray of some sort in case it leaks as it thaws.
+Transfer it to the fridge on a plate or a tray of some sort, in case it leaks as it thaws.

-A 1 ½ pound Cornish hens should take about 24 hours to defrost.
+A 1 1/2 pound Cornish hen should take about 24 hours to defrost.
 You can speed up the process by placing the frozen hen (still in its packaging or placed in a tightly sealed zipper-top bag) into a bowl of cold water and allowing it to defrost at room temperature.
 This should take about 2 to 3 hours.

 Cornish Hens on grey plates.